Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         This check will need to be run after all worker node have been rebooted.
 Ensure that the checks have been run to check BGP peering sessions on the spine switches \(instructions will vary for Aruba and Mellanox switches\)

         If there are BGP Peering sessions that are not ESTABLISHED on either switch, refer to [Check BGP Status and Reset Sessions](../network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md).

+    1. Check for components that have `failed` status in CFS.

+        If there are any components with that status, this command will list them:
+        ```bash
+        ncn-m001# cray cfs components list --status failed
+        ```

+        For any NCN components found, reset the error count to 0.
+Each component will also have to be disabled in CFS in order to not immediately trigger configuration.
+The components will be re-enabled when they reboot.
+        **NOTE:** Be sure to replace the `<xname>` in the following command with the xname of the NCN component to be reset and disabled.
+        ```bash
+        ncn-m001# cray cfs components update <xname> --error-count 0 --enabled false
+        ```

 ### NCN Rolling Reboot